 Use 2FA + Other Tips To Avoid Tax-Related Identity Theft

-Like most American taxpayers, John, Paul, George & Ringo probably wouldn’t think much about tax fraud, identity theft, and financial account security despite fairly regular news coverage of highly publicized hacks.
-Too bad, because incidences of identity theft skyrocket at tax time, and while the Internal Revenue Service take steps to reduce criminal activity, a pattern of poor practices leaves many online users vulnerable.
+Most American taxpayers don’t think much about tax fraud, identity theft, and financial account security despite fairly regular news coverage of highly publicized hacks.
+Too bad, because incidences of identity theft skyrocket at tax time, and while the Internal Revenue Service takes steps to reduce criminal activity, a pattern of poor practices leaves many online users vulnerable.

 A General False Sense Of Security

 According to data security firm CyberScout, taxpayer ignorance of necessary safeguards is leading to a false sense of security.
-A recent “Tax Season Risk Report” released by the firm cited:
+In their “Tax Season Risk Report” released by the firm cited:

-- 58% of US taxpayers aren’t worried about tax fraud, despite nearly 800,000 confirmed identity theft returns in 2016, totaling over $4 billion in potential fraud.
+- 58% of US taxpayers aren’t worried about tax fraud, despite 649,000 confirmed fraudulent returns attempting to obtain $3.1 billion in refunds in 2018.

 - Only 35% demand that their tax preparers use 2FA to protect their info.

 - Only 18% encrypt important documents like tax worksheets, W-2s, 1099s or 1040s.

 - 38% store unprotected tax documents on their computer’s hard drive, leaving them susceptible to even the simplest of hacks.